 The authors concluded that in a large cohort of patients with MFS in the GenTAC registry, health-related QOL was below the population norm.
 Better QOL was independently associated with socioeconomic factors, not factors related to general health or MFS severity.

 These data suggest that adults with MFS may have worse health-related QOL compared to those without MFS, but mildly so.
 Factors associated with worse health-related QOL were not related to health or MFS, but rather employment status.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Prevention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Prevention, Vascular Medicine, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement